 - Can electron beams from transmission electron microscopy be used to do at least low throughput early atomically precise manufacturing?
 See: "Quasi atomically precise techniques" for a discussion.

-- There was a proposal on syntesizing tooltips for diamondoid mechanosynthesis and growing cone extensions by CVD methods.
-(TODO: add link -- was it "how to make nanodiamond" ?)
-(TODO: check if there was some followup work)
+- There was a proposal on syntesizing tooltips for diamondoid mechanosynthesis and growing cone extensions by CVD methods. (wiki-TODO: add link -- was it "how to make nanodiamond" ?) (wiki-TODO: check if there was some followup work)

 Recently more or less active projects that may focus more on the direct path